IMPORT

 connection_def

-Defines the connection to the external database or file server.
-This can be specified within a connection string (for example, 'ftp://192.168.1.1/') and the corresponding login information.
+Defines the connection to an external database or file server.
+The connection can be specified in a connection string, which may include authentication information.

-For regular ETL jobs, you can also make use of connections where the connection data like user name and password can easily be encapsulated.
-For more information, refer to the CREATE CONNECTION section in Access Control Using SQL(DCL).
+For regular ETL jobs you can also make use of connections, where connection information such as username and password can easily be encapsulated.
+For more information, see CREATE CONNECTION.

-The declaration of user name and password within the IMPORT command are optional.
-If they are omitted, the data from the connection string or the connection object are used.
+The declaration of USER and IDENTIFIED BY within the command are optional.
+If they are omitted, the authentication information in the connection string or the connection object are used.

 cloud_connection_def